- Country or region

 - Cement EU ties with a like-minded ally in the economically dynamic Indo-Pacific region.

 Negotiations began in June 2018 and took place over 12 negotiating rounds.
-Shortly after the conclusion of the negotiations, the negotiated draft texts will be published, go through legal revision, and be translated.
-Following that, the agreement must be adopted by the Council, after which the EU and New Zealand will sign it.
-Following its signature, the text is transmitted to the European Parliament.
+Following the conclusion of the negotiations, the negotiated draft texts went through a process of legal revision, and were translated.
+Once the agreement's signature had been authorised by the Council, the agreement was signed on 9 July 2023.
+Following signature, the text is transmitted to the European Parliament.